amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/RAID.md

 ## RAID Logs

 A RAID log is a document or tool used to capture, track and manage any identified RAID items.
-Typically RAID logs are used to proactively identify, assess, and manage risks, assumptions, issues, and dependencies throughout the problem lifecycle.
+RAID logs are used to proactively identify, assess, manage and mitigate against risks, assumptions, issues, and dependencies throughout the full problem lifecycle.

 By maintaining a comprehensive RAID log, delivery teams can improve their ability to anticipate and respond to challenges, minimise disruptions, and ultimately improve project outcomes.